 I started working at Honeypot in February 2020 as a Junior Developer – my first dev job ever.
-And since March 12th, the company decided that every employee would work remotely until further notice which was, of course, a sanitary and ethical decision which was accepted by all.
+And since March 12th, the company decided that every employee would work remotely until further notice.

 But the decision was not ideal for working.
 This situation is not ideal for a junior developer.

 “Why?
 Devs can work alone and remote as they wish,” you might be thinking.

 Well, not that much, especially when you are in a team and need to be aligned with each stakeholder, in addition to your teammates.

 To put the cherry on the top, the 16th of March was my first week in a new engineering team.
 So try to guess how abstract things can be when you haven’t worked with them yet, and you’re not focused on the same topics during sprints.

 Being remote is fun once or twice a week when you have a 'focus on learning' day to work on a personal project.
 But when you are used to meeting your team in person, being 100% remote becomes a challenge.